Abschlussarbeiten

 (with Chih-Chung Ting)

-This project aims to address these questions by systematically manipulating overall value (OV) and value difference (VD) in both perceptual tasks (e.g., brightness discrimination) and preferential tasks (e.g., snack choices).
-We have conducted a laboratory experiment combining behavioral and eye-tracking data.
+This project aims to address these questions by systematically manipulating decision goals and overall value (OV) in both perceptual tasks (e.g., brightness discrimination) and preferential tasks (e.g., snack choices).
+We have conducted online study and are preparing a laboratory experiment combining behavioral and eye-tracking data.
 Bachelor and master students are welcome to join this project by analyzing existing eye-movement datasets or/and collecting new data to test research questions formulated in their theses.
-Master students, in particular, are encouraged to use computational models to develop hypotheses and analyze the data
+Master students, in particular, are encouraged to use computational models to develop hypotheses and analyze the data.

 References: